How does the fascias, soffits, and guttering fit in the conservatory roof structure?

 That’s why waiting might be a bad decision – although the cost of the technology is still falling, delaying your decision could cost you a lot more in the long run if the Government decides to slash the tariff again.

 You make money in three different ways with your solar panel installation.
 We’ll take a look at them here and calculate what these payments actually mean for a homeowner with solar panels.

 Number one is the Feed In Generation Tariff.

-With the Feed In Generation Tariff, the company you pay your electricity bills to actually sends you a fixed amount of money based on the amount of electricity your solar panels have produced in a month.
+With the Feed In Generation Tariff, your energy supplier actually sends you a fixed amount of money based on the amount of electricity your solar panels have produced in a month.
 You receive Feed In Generation Tariff payments once a month and you get this money as soon as your system is installed.
 Payments of the Feed In Generation Tariff carry on for 20 years after your installation.

 Number two is the Feed In Export Tariff.